bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 The interface can also tell you whether or not the player is currently in PiP mode.

 ### Automatic PiP enabling

-Bambuser Live Video Shopping Player will automatically enable PiP mode when the user leaves the app.
+`BambuserLiveVideoShoppingPlayer` will automatically enable PiP mode when the user leaves the app.

-This automatic behavior will be configurable in a future version of the SDK.
+This behavior is only supported in iOS 14.2 and later, and can be configured with the player configuration's `pipConfig`.

-### Automatic PiP disposal
+### Automatic PiP restore

-Bambuser Live Video Shopping Player will automatically dispose itself together with the parent screen.

-While this is a feature in most cases, this may get in the way of any in-app PiP navigation you may want to have in your app, since entering PiP and then back away from the video player screen, will cause the PiP player to be disposed.

-This automatic disposal will be configurable in a future version of the SDK, to make it easy to keep a PiP player alive.

-Until this feature is implemented, you could try holding on to the player or screen instance and manage the disposal and restoration manually.
+`BambuserLiveVideoShoppingPlayer` will keep a PiP player alive even if the user leaves the video screen.

+* If the user leaves the app while PiP is active, exiting PiP will open the app and pop the player back into its original frame
+* If the user is on the same screen when exiting PiP mode, the player will automatically restore to its original frame.
+* If the app is no longer on the same screen when exiting PiP mode, the developer has to restore the player manuallu.

+In `SwiftUI`, a view can use the `pictureInPictureRestore { ... }` view modifier to listen for restore events.

+In `UIKit`, any class (view, view controller, service etc.) can call `registerPictureInPictureRestoreAction { ... }` to listen for restore events.

+There can only be a single active restore event listener.
+Registering a listener will replace any previously registered listener.

 ## Demo apps

 The `Demo` folder contains a `SwiftUI` and a `UIKit` demo app.

-Have a look at these apps for examples on how to add a live shopping player to your app.
+Have a look at these apps for examples on how to add a live shopping player to your app and configure it, handle PiP etc.